mjschwenne/old-website/_posts/2021-06-22-understanding-the-ascent-method.md

 \sum_{k \in K(\pi)} \alpha_k = 1
 $$

-Once I spent several hours trying to debug the original linear program and noticed the missing constraint the linear program started to behave correctly, terminating the program when a tour is found.
+Once I spent several hours trying to debug the original linear program and noticed the missing constraint.
+The linear program started to behave correctly, terminating the program when a tour is found.

 ## `find_epsilon()`

-This function require a completely different implementation compared to the one discribed in the Held and Karp paper.
+This function requires a completely different implementation compared to the one described in the Held and Karp paper.

-The basic idea in both my implementation for directed graphs and the discripion for undirected graphs is finding edges which are substitutes for each other, or an edge outside the 1-arborescence which can replace an edge in the arborescence and sill result in a 1-arborescence.
+The basic idea in both my implementation for directed graphs and the description for undirected graphs is finding edges which are substitutes for each other, or an edge outside the 1-arborescence which can replace an edge in the arborescence and will result in a 1-arborescence.

 The undirected version uses the idea of fundamental cycles in the tree to find the substitutes, and I tried to use this idea as will with the [`find_cycle()`](https://networkx.org/documentation/stable/reference/algorithms/generated/networkx.algorithms.cycles.find_cycle.html) function in the NetworkX library.
 I executed the first iteration of the ascent method by hand and noticed that what I computed for all of the possible values of $$\epsilon$$ and what the program found did not match.